RecipeShare Test Kitchen

-Reduce the cider to intensify flavour; aim for a syrupy, apple-forward taste before using.
+Reduce the cider to intensify flavor; aim for a syrupy, apple-forward taste.

-If using a muffin tin, fill only 1/2–2/3 full to keep a donut-like crumb.
+If using a muffin tin, fill only 1/2 to 2/3 full for a lighter crumb.

-Coat while warm so the cinnamon sugar adheres perfectly.
+Coat while warm so the cinnamon sugar adheres evenly.

-Swap 1–2 tbsp flour for cornflour to make them extra tender.
+Swap 1 to 2 tbsp flour for cornstarch to make them extra tender.

 We use affiliate links, which may earn us a small commission at no extra cost to you.